 If you feel like there’s more bad than good stuff happening in your marriage, you should look for another solution.
-Divorce should never be a first option.
+Divorce should never be the first option.
 If you want to work things out with your spouse, consider going to a marriage counseling professional to try and fix your marriage.
-There are two main types of marriage counselling, individual one to one or group counseling with the couple discussing the issues with the counsellor.
-Either way, this can be an eye-opening and a learning experience for both of you.
+There are two main types of marriage counseling, individual one-to-one or group counseling with the couple discussing the issues with the counselor.
+Either way, this can be an eye-opening and learning experience for both of you.
 Check out the link for more.

 Did you know I am always available to be contacted by email and that I am a qualified Life Coach?
 Learn more about me here.